 - AR through mobile – how can TVs interact and work seamlessly?

-- Broadband and cloud – Is the support infrastructure there, especially for VR.
+- Broadband – Is the infrastructure there, especially for high bandwidth VR.

 - Distribution technologies and content delivery.